 Meetings

-The IBRTF shall meet as often as necessary to perform their duties and functions.
+The IBRWG shall meet as often as necessary to perform their duties and functions.

-All IBRTF meetings shall be called by the Chair and/or Vice-Chair and all such meeting notices shall be sent and posted to the ERCOT website at least one week prior to the meeting.
-IBRTF meetings will be communicated via IBRTF email distribution list.
+All IBRWG meetings shall be called by the Chair and/or Vice-Chair and all such meeting notices shall be sent and posted to the ERCOT website at least one week prior to the meeting.
+IBRWG meetings will be communicated via IBRWG email distribution list.

 The Chair shall preside at all meetings and is responsible for preparation of agendas for such meetings which will be posted to the ERCOT website in advance of the meeting.
-In the absence of the Chair and the Vice-Chair, the group shall select another IBRTF member to preside at the meeting.
+In the absence of the Chair and the Vice-Chair, the group shall select another IBRWG member to preside at the meeting.
 The Chair, or the presiding member, shall be guided by input from the membership in the conduct of the meetings.

 Notes of IBRTF meetings shall be recorded and distributed, along with other communications to all members of the IBRTF.
 Additionally, such information will be posted on the ERCOT website as authorized by the IBRTF and author of document.